 Key Stage 3 and Key Stage 4 assemblies take place each term, to recognise the success of students that have shown outstanding Globe Growth.
-These are led by our Director of Achievement, promoting the values of a ‘Growth Mindset’ and the importance of attendance, punctuality, attitude in class and independent learning towards a student achieving their potential.
-These assemblies are supported by the Heads of School and collaboratively all students develop their understanding of how their ‘Growth Mindset’ can be developed through adapting their own learning behaviours.
+These are led by Heads of School, promoting the values of a ‘Growth Mindset’ and the importance of attendance, punctuality, attitude in class and independent learning towards a student achieving their potential.
+These assemblies are supported by the achievement team and collaboratively all students develop their understanding of how their ‘Growth Mindset’ can be developed through adapting their own learning behaviours.
 At these assemblies, students that achieve outstanding growth each term are given Globe Growth pin badges to reward their achievement, which they wear with pride as part of their uniform.
 This allows them to be identified by their peers and teachers as students who have shown a ‘Growth Mindset’ and have a positive attitude towards their learning progress and attainment.

 At Ark Globe Academy we like to recognise and reward the students for the effort they are putting into their academic work and the contributions they make to school life.
 We do this in a variety of ways which are explained below.